How to read your payslip: workplace pension payments

 In many schemes, this deduction is a simple percentage of your salary.
 In the public sector, this percentage is generally more for higher earners.

-You will usually benefit from a tax break when you save into your pension.
 If you're a member of a DB scheme, your pension contribution is taken from your gross wage before you pay any tax.
-This reduces your taxable income, and therefore reduces the amount of tax you pay.
+This reduces your taxable income and therefore reduces the amount of tax you pay.

 For example, if you're expected to contribute £100 per month to be a member of your employer’s DB pension scheme, your payslip will show a £100 contribution.
 However, when your tax bill is calculated, your income for tax purposes will be £100 lower than someone who isn't in the pension scheme.

-If you're a standard rate (20%) taxpayer, this means that you will pay £20 less tax.
-If you pay tax at the higher (40%) rate, then your tax bill will be £40 less.
+If you're a basic rate (20%) taxpayer, this means that you will pay £20 less tax.
+If you pay tax at the higher (40%) rate, then you’ll pay £40 less.

-If you don't understand the pension figure on your payslip, it's worth asking your Human Resources department, payroll department, or pension provider to make sure everything's in order.
+If you don't understand whether or not you need to claim back any tax from HMRC, it's worth asking your Human Resources department, payroll department, or pension provider.

 All pension guides